-Your routes can be adjusted anytime by going to the Settings menu (tap the sprocket icon in the upper left corner of the Home screen) and selecting My Routes.
+Your routes can be adjusted anytime by going to the Me menu from the bottom navigation and selecting My Places.
 From there you can edit an existing route by tapping on it, turn it off by sliding the Active slider to Inactive, or add a new route by tapping the plus sign in the upper right corner.

 It depends on whether you are the person requesting a ride or the person who has entered a route into Pogo and said they are willing to drive.
-In the former instance, when you are the requester, you do the “Find a ride” search and will be notified immediately of any drivers that match your requested route.
+In the former instance, when you are the requester, you do the “Discover” search and will be notified immediately of any drivers that match your requested route.
 You can click on any user in the results list to learn more about them or start a chat.
-If you are the latter – the driver – you will receive a “push notification” (a message that pop ups for a brief moment on your phone when you have it unlocked, or may appear on your phone’s lock screen) that someone has requested a seat in your car on one of the routes you said you are willing to drive.
-The driver will also see this “ride request” on the Notifications screen in the app.
+If you are the latter – the driver – you will see in Notifications in the bottom navigation that a Pogo user has sent you a chat message or requested a ride.

 Typically a person will receive a pre-approved invitation to join the Pogo group for their school or club or sports team, accompanied by a 5 digit code to enter when prompted in the app.
 You can also search for public groups and request to join, which requires the approval of the group admin.
 Tap Me in the bottom navigation, select either Carpools or Communities from the Me menu, and use the search box to find your groups.
 If you don’t find it, click the plus button in the top right corner to create your own and invite your friends.

 Each Pogo group has a 5 digit code.
 This is intended to strike a balance between the security of the group and making it accessible for the members of that community to easily join the group.
 So take care with whom you share the 5 digit code.

 (1) You are the driver of the ride and include your child in the ride.